Police: 2 pedestrians struck by 2 separate vehicles on same street in Haverhill

 “This is a bad intersection,” witness Lea Ahern said.
 “Kids cross here and people just fly by.
 They don’t stop when the kids are in the crosswalk or when anybody’s in the crosswalk.”

-Anyone with information regarding these pedestrian-involved crashes is asked to call Haverhill police.
+Anyone with information about the incidents is asked to call Haverhill police.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)